How to Create a Master Production Schedule (MPS)

 It’s helpful to have what’s called a safety stock stored in case demand unexpectedly spikes.
 This will carry you through the period while you update your master production schedule.
 Don’t neglect to replenish your safety stock after you use it.

-• Variation sublist: You want a column with variations, such as sizes or colors.
+12. Variation sublist: You want a column with variations, such as sizes or colors to document and manage supporting systems or processes.
+It can influence how the MPS is developed or adjusted.

 Master Production Schedule Template